3dcitydb/3dcitydb-docs/source/plugins/ade-manager/index.rst

 ADE Manager Plugin
 ------------------

+.. note:: This is the documentation of the ADE Manager Plugin version |plugin_ade_manager_version|.

 The *ADE Manager* plugin allows you to dynamically extend a 3D City Database instance to be able to store and manage CityGML Application Domain Extension (ADE) data in the database.
 The plugin uses the open source